 As a clinical social worker for the past 18 years, Ms. Nevins provides comprehensive assessment and treatment planning through a cognitive behavioral model of therapeutic interaction with patients across the age spectrum.
 Ms. Nevins educates her patients on the role of family dynamics, lifestyle choices and personal accountability, She assists patients in creating new paths to success while enjoying a greater overall quality of life through reflection, connection and action.

 Melissa has a culinary Arts Diploma from ICE, the Institute of Culinary Education in New York City.
 She believes that healing begins through the changing of one’s relationship with food.
-At Backcountry Wellness, that is accomplished through meal planning, grocery shopping outings, and hands on cooking groups.
+At Backcountry Wellness, that is accomplished through meal planning and grocery shopping outings.

 To learn more, or to schedule an appointment with a specific member of our team, please contact us today.